 - 9th-16th May 2022: Travelling conference and film retrospective "ORIENTE/OCCIDENTE.
 La frontiera nel cinema e nella storia 1945-1954-2025” [ITA], co-organised by Kinoatelje (Gorizia/Nova Gorica), La Cappella Underground (Trieste), Slovenian Cinematheque (Ljubljana) and University Ca’ Foscari of Venice (through the MSCA project CBA TRIESTE).

 - 14th April 2022: Press conference [ITA] announcing the event "ORIENTE/OCCIDENTE.
 La frontiera nel cinema e nella storia 1945-1954-2025" [ITA]. ["VZHOD – ZAHOD.
 Meja skozi film in zgodovino 1945-1954-2025"], Café San Marco, Trieste.

 - 13th April 2022: Invited talk "Triveneto and the Cinematic Battle for the Adriatic: from the Trieste Crisis until Today" within the study day "(Re)Mediating Landscape.
 Media, cartographie e paesaggi nel Triveneto" [ITA], IUAV, Venice.

-- 30th September - 2nd October 2021: "Socialism on the Bench: Antifascism, Juraj Dobrila University of Pula" (online conference), "The Truth About…: Images of Antifascist Struggle in the Northern Adriatic" in the International Film Festival Circuit (1947–)
+- 30th September - 2nd October 2021: “Socialism on the Bench: Antifascism”, Paper: "The Truth About…: Images of Antifascist Struggle in the Northern Adriatic" in the International Film Festival Circuit (1947–), Juraj Dobrila Univeristy of Pula (online conference)